Skip to content

 Circadian rhythm and hormonal optimization.

-Artificial light in the office and gym: An invisible enemy?
+Artificial Light in the Office and Gym: An Invisible Enemy?

 Most modern offices and gyms rely on artificial lighting, often dominated by LEDs with a high proportion of blue light.
-Even though we strive to be productive and fit, this type of lighting can surprisingly have a negative impact on our hormonal system and testosterone:
+While we strive to be productive and fit, this type of lighting can surprisingly have a negative impact on our hormonal system and testosterone: Suppression of melatonin and disruption of sleep.

 Missing the "good" spectrum.